Blind quantum computing with different qudit resource state architectures: Qudit blind quantum computing

 \section{Qudit blind quantum computing}

 There are two steps to generalizing blind quantum computing to qudits.
 First, one needs to find a universal single-qudit gate set and show that this set can be implemented blindly, ensuring privacy, on the resource state.
 This is discussed in Sec. \ref{subsec:prime-power-universal}.
 Second, one needs to demonstrate hiding strategies for a two-qudit entangling gate, Sec. \ref{subsec:hiding-entangling-gates}.
 For each resource state architecture, we discuss associated overheads and strategies for identifying dishonest server behaviour.
+Finally, we outline advantages of utilizing qudits instead of qubits in Sec. \ref{subsec:qudit-advantages}.